Defense Base Act Claims for Burn Injuries

 Burns are categorized in three separate degrees as per their intensity.
 First-degree burns are categorized as those that affect only the top layer of the skin.
 The injuries can usually be treated through first aid but require immediate care to minimize scarring.

 Third-degree burns are severe cases that lead to permanent scarring and additional medical complications.
 The burns can damage parts or all layers of a victim’s skin while penetrating the underlying bone or soft tissue.
-It is extremely painful, and victims most likely go through multiple medical procedures to recover.
+It is extremely painful, and victims will most likely go through multiple medical procedures to recover.

 Along with the best burn injury doctors, victims also need a qualified attorney to assess the claims they are entitled to.
 Veterans Affairs Insurance does not cover civilians on the job.
 However, you are entitled to compensation under the Defense Base Act or DBA.